rootCircle/docFiller/README.md

-## 🚀 Web Extension README
+# 🚀 docFiller

 [![Discord](https://img.shields.io/discord/1129752670287184022?logo=discord)](https://discord.gg/aExAhPd64X)

+> The extension is built using manifest v2 and currently supports the following browsers: Mozilla Firefox only.

 Automated Google Docs Filling Web Extension written in JS.
+Filling boring google form done easy!

+## Project Overview

+### Features
+- **Automated Google Docs Filling**: Fill Google Docs forms automatically with predefined data using AI.
-The extension is built using manifest v2 and currently supports the following browsers: Mozilla Firefox, Google Chrome, and Microsoft Edge.
+- **Cross-Browser Compatibility**: Supports major browsers including Mozilla Firefox, Google Chrome, and Microsoft Edge.
+- **Customizable**: Easily configurable to adapt to different use cases and requirements.

+### How It Works
+The Web Extension simplifies the process of filling Google Docs forms by automating repetitive tasks.
+Users can configure the extension with predefined data and settings, allowing them to quickly populate Google Docs without manual input.

+### Use Cases
+- **Form Filling**: Ideal for individuals or organizations that frequently fill out standardized forms or templates in Google Docs.
+- **Data Entry Automation**: Streamline data entry processes by automating the input of common information into Google Docs.

-## Installation Instructions
+## Installation

-### Mozilla Firefox 🔥

-1. Download the extension package.
-2. Open Mozilla Firefox and navigate to about:debugging.
-3. Click on the "This Firefox" button in the upper right corner of the screen.
-4. Select "Load Temporary Add-on..." from the dropdown menu.
-5. Navigate to the folder where you downloaded the extension package and select the manifest.json file.
-6. You should now see the extension added to the list of installed extensions.

-### Google Chrome 🌐

-1. Download the extension package.
-2. Open Google Chrome and navigate to chrome://extensions.
-3. Enable Developer Mode by toggling the switch in the upper right corner of the screen.
-4. Click on the "Load unpacked" button in the upper left corner of the screen.
-5. Navigate to the folder where you downloaded the extension package and select it.
-6. You should now see the extension added to the list of installed extensions.

-### Microsoft Edge 🌊

-1. Download the extension package.
-2. Open Microsoft Edge and navigate to edge://extensions/.
-3. Enable Developer Mode by toggling the switch in the lower left corner of the screen.
-4. Click on the "Load unpacked" button in the lower left corner of the screen.
-5. Navigate to the folder where you downloaded the extension package and select it.
-6. You should now see the extension added to the list of installed extensions.
+For detailed installation instructions, please refer to the [INSTALL.md](docs/INSTALL.md) file.

-## Usage Instructions 📖
+## Usage

 Once the extension is installed, you can start using it immediately.
 Simply click on the extension icon in your browser toolbar to access its features.
-The specific functionality of the extension will depend on its purpose, so please refer to its documentation for more information.
+For usage instructions and additional details, please refer to the [documentation](docs).

-## Contributing 🤝
+## Contributing

-Contributions are always welcome!
-If you would like to contribute to the development of this web extension, please follow these steps:
+We welcome contributions!
+If you would like to contribute to the development of this web extension, please follow the guidelines outlined in the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file.

-1. Fork the repository to your own GitHub account.
-2. Clone the forked repository to your local machine.
-3. Make the changes you want in your local copy of the repository.
-4. Test your changes to make sure they work as expected.
-5. Submit a pull request to the original repository and explain the changes you made.

-I would recommend `web-ext` for development in Firefox, it significantly decrease development times.
-Devs can install it using `npm install --global web-ext`.
+## Security

+For information about our security policy, please refer to the [SECURITY.md](docs/SECURITY.md) file.

+## Support

+For support, bug reports, and feature requests, please refer to the [SUPPORT.md](docs/SUPPORT.md) file.

+## Governance

+To understand the governance model and decision-making processes for our project, please refer to the [GOVERNANCE.md](docs/GOVERNANCE.md) file.

-## Development
+## Roadmap

-1. Make sure you use `yarn` and not `npm` while installing the packages
-2. Webpack is configured for the project
-3. Do not edit the manifest.json, webpack.config.js files
-4. Clone the repo
-5. Run `yarn` in the terminal to install the required dependencies
-6. Run `yarn dev` to test the extension.
-A new firefox window will open with the extension loaded.
+For our project roadmap, please refer to the [roadmap.pdf](docs/roadmap.pdf) file.

-## License:
+## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This project is licensed under the [GNU GPL 3.0](LICENSE).

-Under this license, you are free to:

-- Share: copy and redistribute the material in any medium or format
-- Adapt: remix, transform, and build upon the material

-Under the following terms:

-- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- NonCommercial: You may not use the material for commercial purposes.
-- ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For more details, please refer to the full license text at https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.

 ## Resources 🔍